symfony/symfony-docs/components/messenger/transports.rst

     By default, RabbitMQ uses ``guest`` as a username and ``guest`` as a password and has a ``/`` vhost.

-Error handling
+Error Handling
 ~~~~~~~~~~~~~~

 If something wrong happens (i.e. an exception is thrown) while handling your message,
-the default behaviour is that your message will be "NACK" and requeued.
+the default behavior is that your message will be "NACK" and requeued.

 However, if your exception implements the ``RejectMessageExceptionInterface`` interface,
 the message will be rejected from the queue.